arachne-threat-intel/thread/CONTRIBUTING.md

 3. Testing and Documentation

-After implementing your code changes, it's crucial to conduct testing to ensure they function as intended and don't introduce new issues.
-Additionally, if your contribution impacts documentation in any way, please update the relevant documentation to ensure it remains accurate and aligned with the changes you've made.
+After implementing your code changes, it is crucial to conduct testing to ensure they function as intended and do not introduce new issues.
+Additionally, if your contribution impacts documentation in any way, please update the relevant documentation to ensure it remains accurate and aligned with the changes you have made.
 This ensures that users and contributors have access to up-to-date and reliable information.

 4. Pull Request (PR)

-Once your contribution is ready, it's time to create a PR from your branch to the original project's repository.
+Once your contribution is ready, it is time to create a PR from your branch to the original project's repository.
 When doing so, make sure to provide a clear and informative description of your changes within the PR.
 Explain why these changes are necessary and offer any pertinent details.
 If your contribution addresses specific issues, be sure to reference those issues in the PR description to facilitate a more efficient review process.

 5. Review

-After you've submitted your PR, our project maintainers and fellow contributors will review your changes.
+After you have submitted your PR, our project maintainers and fellow contributors will review your changes.
 They will assess your code, offer feedback, and suggest potential improvements.
 You can engage in discussions with the reviewers.
 This collaborative process ensures that your work aligns with project standards and objectives.

 6. Continuous Integration (CI)

-Once you've submitted your PR, our CI system will automatically run tests to evaluate its adherence to our quality standards.
+Once you have submitted your PR, our CI system will automatically run tests to evaluate its adherence to our quality standards.
 Please review the CI results and address any issues or necessary fixes.
 This step helps maintain the project's overall integrity.

 7. Approval